 At St. Peter’s, we are committed to supporting children and their families.
-If you feel your child requires additional support, you can discuss this with their class teacher, the school SENCO or Mrs Kelleher.
+If you feel your child requires additional support, you can discuss this with their class teacher, the school SENCO or Mrs Clinch.

 As part of our commitment to keeping children safe, we are proud to be part of Operation Encompass.

 Operation Encompass is a unique Police and education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.

 Being part of Encompass means our school will receive a notification from Greater Manchester Police before the start of the next school day when a child or young person has been involved in or exposed to a domestic abuse incident the previous day.
 The information is given in confidence to the school's Key Adults and will enable us to provide the best possible support for the child.